Developing a winning marketing campaign can be a daunting task.

 Facebook also allows you to target specific people and promote any type of content you choose.

 The only downside is that everyone knows this and the world of Facebook advertising is extremely competitive.
 But, as a dealer, you’re used to competition.

-Don’t forgot: Channels like LinkedIn, Instagram, Twitter, and more can be overshadowed by the results found on Facebook, but each of these outlets provide different strengths.
+Don’t forget: Channels like LinkedIn, Instagram, Twitter, and more can be overshadowed by the results found on Facebook, but each of these outlets provides different strengths.

 Consider how many active users are on each, how many you can target, what type of user is on each, and what they might use each channel for.

-Another reason to focus on digital video, is the overall effectiveness.
-Nielsen performed a study where the measured the impact and effectiveness of television advertising compared to digital video and the results were almost hard to believe.
+Another reason to focus on digital video is the overall effectiveness.
+Nielsen performed a study where that measured the impact and effectiveness of television advertising compared to digital video and the results were almost hard to believe.